kfl/adventofcode_2021/notes.md

 only need to visit a place once, all costs are positive (and small).
 A straightforward BFS should solve part 1, but an A* could also be fun.

-Plain Haskell, simple BFS could solves both part, but is rather slow.
+Plain Haskell, simple BFS solves both part, but is rather slow.

 NICE TO HAVE: Proper implementation of, say, Dijkstra's algorithm for single-source shortest-paths.

+Post event: Added functional implementation of A*, this brings us under 1s for both tasks, which is acceptable.

 Day 16